Dobby-Mphahlele/Problem-set-2/README.md

 ## Prerequisites

-1. You must be signed into your Google account.
+* You must be signed into your Google account.
-2. Basic knowledge of PySpark.
-3. ipdr.csv file to be uploaded in colab

 ## Getting Started